supposedly/nutshell/README.md

   If the "map-to" is instead *larger* than its "map-from", extraneous values will simply be ignored.
 - Transitions can be started on a direction other than north if explicitly specified.
 Under vonNeumann, `0, W..E 1, S 0, 2` becomes `0, W 1, N 1, E 1, S 0, 2`
   which is equivalent to `0, 1, 1, 0, 1, 2` or `0, N..E 1, 0, 1, 2`.
 A single direction (`W`) rather than a range (`W..E`) can also be specified to the same effect.
-  Bindings to forward indices are automatically resolved when reordering these non-north-initial transitions, although mappings as of yet are not.
+  Bindings and mappings to "forward" indices are automatically resolved when reordering these non-north-initial transitions.
 - A Golly-ruletable transition such as von-Neumann `0,a,a,a,a,1` might be inefficiently compacted to `0, a, [N], [N], [N], 1`, or worse
   `0, a, E..W [N], 1`.
 In such cases, where successive variables need all to be bound to the first, the shorthand `direction..direction [var]` can be used.
   Here it would look like `0, N..W [a], 1`, expanding during transpilation to `0, a, [1], [1], [1], 1`.